 First, our study aims to advance Ubuntu and remittance research by focusing on the intricate negotiation of remittance behavior.
-This remittance behavior is influenced by various factors, including individual decision-making processes, family dynamics, and situated and broader discourses (Mishra et al., 2022; Song and Liang, 2019).
-The theoretical framework of the tension-centered approach allows us to investigate how negotiating remittance behavior is 'messy' and complex (Trethewey and Ashcraft, 2004), layered with opportunities and challenges that require decision-making (Kpodar et al., 2023; Lianos and Pseiridis, 2014).
-This is achieved by migrants, who must shape (and reshape) their remittance behavior for various remittance motives to justify their remittance behavior (Lianos and Pseiridis, 2014).
-Reflecting on their unique experiences, African migrants derived their remittance behavior from both the positive aspects of the Ubuntu philosophy and its negative constraints (Hoffmann and Metz, 2017).
-These constraints affected or irritated them, and they were challenged to start reevaluating their motives for remittances (from altruism to self-interest) and altering their beliefs and commitment to the Ubuntu philosophy (Adam, 2009; Baak, 2015; Velayutham and Wise, 2005).
-For instance, while participants valued allegiance and commitment to the Ubuntu philosophy, which encourages them to send money home for charitable purposes and provides them with a sense of identity and solidarity that forms the basis of their sense of self (Agarwal and Horowitz, 2002; Carling, 2008; Shimada, 2011), they were also aware of the fissures and paradoxes involved (e.g., unwarranted demands, the trade-offs, and the negative impact on stifling hard work and creativity of recipients).
+This remittance behavior is influenced by various factors, including individual decision-making processes, family dynamics, and situated and broader discourses (Song and Liang 2019; Mishra, Kondratjeva, and Shively 2022).
+The theoretical framework of the tension-centered approach allows us to investigate how negotiating remittance behavior is "messy" and complex (Trethewey and Ashcraft 2004), layered with opportunities and challenges that require decision-making (Lianos and Pseiridis 2014; Kpodar et al. 2023).
+This is achieved by migrants, who must shape (and reshape) their remittance behavior for various remittance motives to justify their remittance behavior (Lianos and Pseiridis 2014).
+Reflecting on their unique experiences, African migrants derived their remittance behavior from both the positive aspects of the Ubuntu philosophy and its negative constraints (Hoffmann and Metz 2017).
+These constraints affected or irritated them, and they were challenged to start reevaluating their motives for remittances (from altruism to self-interest) and altering their beliefs and commitment to the Ubuntu philosophy (Velayutham and Wise 2005; Baak 2015).
+For instance, while participants valued allegiance and commitment to the Ubuntu philosophy, which encourages them to send money home for charitable purposes and provides them with a sense of identity and solidarity that forms the basis of their sense of self (Agarwal and Horowitz 2002; Carling 2008; Shimada 2011), they were also aware of the fissures and paradoxes involved (e.g., unwarranted demands, the trade-offs, and the negative impact on stifling hard work and creativity of recipients).

 Second, our study showed that participants' decisions about their remittance behavior were influenced by their circumstances and were not fixed in place.
 As migrants made decisions to suit various motives at stake, their previous decisions about the reasons for their remittances were continually reviewed and adjusted by ongoing experiences (and vice versa).
-Therefore, even though some participants may have first embraced the Ubuntu philosophy and demonstrated a strong commitment in the hopes of acting purely altruistically, they soon came to the realization that the "reality" of sending money home based on altruism required them to start thinking about themselves and start prioritizing their own interests (Carling, 2008; Carling, 2020).
-Nevertheless, rather than deciding to break free from their 'ubuntuness' in remittance behavior, participants who actively encountered these constraints continually reevaluated their motives for remittance but demonstrated their commitment to Ubuntu-even when navigating challenging Ubuntu constraints.
-This was especially clear in the negotiations surrounding scaling back, such as in seeking to 'help' family members, they have to deny themselves of leisure, drain personal resources, or even incur debt in order to fulfill their demands.
+Therefore, even though some participants may have first embraced the Ubuntu philosophy and demonstrated a strong commitment in the hopes of acting purely altruistically, they soon came to the realization that the "reality" of sending money home based on altruism required them to start thinking about themselves and start prioritizing their own interests (Carling 2008, 2020).
+Nevertheless, rather than deciding to break free from their "ubuntuness" in remittance behavior, participants who actively encountered these constraints continually reevaluated their motives for remittance but demonstrated their commitment to Ubuntu-even when navigating challenging Ubuntu constraints.
+This was especially clear in the negotiations surrounding scaling back, such as in seeking to "help" family members, they have to deny themselves of leisure, drain personal resources, or even incur debt in order to fulfill their demands.
 However, it also had consequences for their ongoing commitment to the Ubuntu philosophy (i.e., African humanness) at large.
-Participants shared instances in which their passion or dedication to supporting friends and family back home was severely challenged, owing to undue reliance on their resources and sense of entitlement from recipients (e.g., friends or family members), yet their socio-culturally imbibed duty towards helping family and others often bolstered this commitment at the end.
+Participants shared instances in which their passion or dedication to supporting friends and family back home was severely challenged, owing to undue reliance on their resources and sense of entitlement from recipients (e.g., friends or family members), yet their socioculturally imbibed duty towards helping family and others often bolstered this commitment at the end.